 Join us this season for an in-depth look at how you can bring William Shakespeare to life in your classroom!

-• Two-hour workshop on arts-integration tools through the lens of that evening's production
+• One-hour workshop on arts-integration tools through the lens of that evening's production

 A Midsummer Night's Dream - September 4